xhh6fb/DS2022/labs/lab4-s3.md

 9. Update your bucket's ACL (Access Control List)

-    - Open the AWS Management Console to perform this task:
+    - Open the AWS Management Console to perform this task:  https://console.aws.amazon.com/
-        - AWS Academy users click the "Download URL" button in the "AWS Details" panel of your Learner Lab.
-The URL in that file will sign you in automatically.
-        - Personal AWS account users should go to https://console.aws.amazon.com/ and sign in.
     - Within the AWS Management Console, open the S3 service and find your bucket.
     - Click the name of the bucket to get detailed settings.
     - Select the Permissions tab within your bucket settings.